-// knowledge layer for AI coding agents
+// governance + audit layer for AI coding agents

-[ repo-bound memory ] · build v4.4.3
+[ repo-bound memory ] · build v4.5.3

 your1/7agents